 These two, one-year courses are designed for school leavers, aged 16 to 18, who are aiming for careers in childcare settings such as primary and nursery schools, private day nurseries, playgroups, creches and youth centres.

-You will need four GCSEs at grade C/4 or above, in academic subjects, two of which must be in English and Maths, or a Level 2 Award/Certificate/Diploma in Childcare and Education, or NVQ in Childcare Learning and Development.
-A DBS check will be required so that students can complete work placements as part of the course.
+You'll need four GCSEs at Grade 4/C or above, in academic subjects, two of which must be in English and Maths, or a Level 2 Award/Certificate/Diploma in Childcare and Education, or NVQ in Childcare Learning and Development.
+You’ll also need a DBS check to complete work placements as part of your course.

 Students will be taught in a friendly conducive teaching and learning environment through lectures, group discussions/debates, assignment workshops, visiting speakers and individual support by friendly and caring tutors.
 The first year results in the award of a Certificate at Level 3 and the second year results in the award of a Diploma, a qualification valued by employers and universities alike.
 Units include: